 The catches of D. mawsoni from Subarea 88.2 are provided in Table 1.
-In this fishery, the catch of D. mawsoni reached a maximum of 753 tonnes in 2019.
-In 2022, 669 tonnes of D. mawsoni were caught.
+In this fishery, the catch of D. mawsoni reached a maximum of 909 tonnes in 2024.

 The catches reported from Subarea 88.2 include catch data from particular vessels that CCAMLR has agreed should be quarantined as there is no confidence in the amount and/or the location of those catches.
 All ancillary data associated with these vessels (e.g., by-catch, tagging, observer data) are also quarantined and not included in the data presented in this report.